TargetWoman - Portal for Women

 • Carbohydrates mainly sugars, starches and fruits require an alkaline environment to be digested

-Miscombined foods - Their effect on digestion and overall health
+Wrongly combined foods - Their effect on digestion and overall health

 When foods are combined and consumed inappropriately, digestive enzymes are unable to function effectively.
-This leads to accumulation of undigested food in the stomach, some of it passes out in faeces, but the rest stays put in the digestive tract and decomposes.
+This leads to accumulation of undigested food in the stomach, some of it passes out in feces, but the rest stays put in the digestive tract and decomposes.
 This decomposition creates conducive environment for yeast, bacteria, viruses and cancer cells to grow in your body.

 These cause several disturbances in our system like intestinal gas, abdominal pain, dietary deficiencies due to lack of absorption of necessary nutrients.
 In severe cases, illnesses like chronic fatigue syndrome, Irritable Bowel Syndrome and obesity can also be contributed to indigestion.